-We support the NOSB recommendation rather than the current guidance, which says, "The following considerations could be acceptable justifications for sourcing nonorganic seeds and planting stock."
+We support the proposal for amending the current guidance, which says, "The following considerations could be acceptable justifications for sourcing nonorganic seeds and planting stock."
 It then details form, quality, and quantity considerations.
-There is a significant difference between the NOSB approach and that of the proposed guidance.
-The NOSB recommendation would require justification based on these attributes, offering a definition of equivalence as a basis of the justification, while the proposed guidance makes these attributes permissible reasons for using non-organic sources.
-The establishment of a national database would simplify the search.
-Even without the use of a database, sources like OMRI, ATTRA, and the certification agency should also be consulted.
+There is a significant difference between the CS approach and that of the guidance.
+The NOSB recommendation would require justification based on these attributes, offering a definition of equivalence as a basis of the justification, while the guidance makes these attributes permissible reasons for using non-organic sources.
+We support the CS suggestions for an improved national database would simplify the search.
+Even without such a database, sources like OMRI, ATTRA, and the certification agency should also be consulted.